Minimally invasive surgery

 - Shorter hospital stay

-Most minimally invasive procedures are performed under local anaesthesia or regional block with sedation.
+Most minimally invasive procedures are performed by a surgeon (a foot specialist) under local anaesthesia or regional block with sedation.
 This has the additional advantage of preventing complications due to general anaesthesia.
 The surgery is performed through one or more small incisions, about 1cm long.
 A thin, pencil-thick, instrument with a tiny camera and light source is inserted through one of the incisions that transmit the images of the surgical area on a monitor.
 Special surgical instruments, used to cut, shave, remove tissue or bone are inserted through the other incisions.
 This coupled with the use of an operating microscope, and other imaging modalities (for guidance) enhances the surgeon's precision, reduces the surgical trauma and improves the outcome of the procedure.

 Minimally invasive surgery can be used for various orthopaedic procedures that include: